Term of the Moment

 From a Bookstore to Nearly Everything

 Amazon started out as an online bookstore, constantly making news with its product volume.
 In the late 1990s, after adding CDs, videos, DVDs and games, Amazon offered more than four million titles.
 It continued to add new lines of business including toys, consumer electronics, software, power tools, home improvement products, online auctions and cloud computing services, the latter a significant profit center for the company (see Amazon Web Services).
-See Amazon brands.
+See Amazon brands and Woot.

 In 2000, Amazon opened its e-commerce platform to non-Amazon vendors.
 Similar to Apple opening up its iPhone platform to third-party developers, Amazon acquired millions of sellers.
 Today, nearly every legal product that can be shipped is available on Amazon's site (see Fulfillment by Amazon).